authzed/terraform-provider-authzed/docs/resources/service_account.md

 }
 ```

+~> **Performance Note:** When creating 5 or more service accounts, use `terraform apply -parallelism=1` to avoid state management issues due to temporary API eventual consistency limitations.
+See the [troubleshooting guide](../guides/troubleshooting.md#performance-and-parallelism) for details.

 ## Argument Reference

 * `name` - (Required) A name for the service account.
 Must be between 1 and 50 characters.